-Over the years, Sacks had many heart-related health issues, which led to pacemakers, a litany of tests, and countless confusing doctor appointments.
-No clinician could identify what was causing them.
-Sacks underwent extensive testing by a range of specialists across the country, from Mass General Hospital to Brigham and Women’s Hospital to the Mayo Clinic, and others in between.
+Over the years, Sacks had many heart-related health issues, which led to pacemakers, countless tests, and many confusing doctor appointments.
+No doctor could identify the cause of her problems.
+Sacks had extensive testing by a range of specialists across the country, from Mass General Hospital to Brigham and Women’s Hospital to the Mayo Clinic, and others in between.

-“None of them got the diagnosis correct – outside of a diagnosis of congestive heart failure,” said Sacks.
+“None of them got the diagnosis—outside of a diagnosis of congestive heart failure,” explains Sacks.

 That was until Dr. Mary-Alice Abbott, chief of Genetics at Baystate Medical Center, got involved.
-Finally, at 53 years old, Sacks had a diagnosis.
+Finally, at 53 years old, Sacks received a diagnosis.

-“Fabry disease is a rare genetic condition,” Abbott said.
-“It is often thought of as a disease that affects only men; however women can also have it.
-Fabry is diagnosed in about 1:50,000 men, and it is unclear how many women have Fabry disease.
+“Fabry disease is a rare genetic condition,” Abbott explains.
+“It is often thought of as a disease that affects only men.
+However women can also have it.
+Fabry is diagnosed in about 1 in every 50,000 men, and it is unclear how many women may have it.
 Often, women who have Fabry disease have significant medical problems for a long time before the diagnosis is made.”

-“It’s an extremely rare genetic disease that is passed along on the X chromosome, so if your father has it, his daughters will have it, but not his sons,” Sacks said.
-“It basically affects the lysosomes of the cells and it affects every cell of the body, which is why it can be so destructive.
+“It’s an extremely rare genetic disease that is passed along on the X chromosome, so if your father has it, his daughters will have it, but not his sons,” Sacks explains.
+“It affects the lysosomes of your cells and it affects every cell of your body, which is why it can be so destructive.
 I’m very grateful to Dr. Abbott and her team for correctly diagnosing my condition.”